Ransaka/Ransaka/welcome.md

 ---

 ## Who am I?
-I'm Ransaka Ravihara.
-Computer science graduate from [University of Colombo](https://www.google.com/search?q=University%20of%20Colombo%20School%20of%20Computing).
-I have morethan 4 years experience as a Data Scientist.
-Appart from coding and stats, I love to stay alone at nature.
+I'm Ransaka Ravihara, and I graduated in Computer Science from the [University of Colombo School of Computing](https://www.google.com/search?q=University%20of%20Colombo%20School%20of%20Computing).
+I have over four years of experience as a Data Scientist.
+Aside from working with data and code, I enjoy spending time alone in nature.

 ---
 ## My professional journey so far